zombodb/zombodb/POSTGIS-SUPPORT.md

       dsl.geo_shape('geom', st_asgeojson((SELECT geom FROM realescout.sample_data_4326 WHERE "HCAD_NUM" = '1292500000054'))::json,'INTERSECTS');
 ```

-Above, we select the `geom` field encompassing it in the ST_AsGeoJSON() function and cast it as JSON to pass to the `dsl.geo_shape` query.
+Above, we select the `geom` field encompassing it in the `ST_AsGeoJSON()` function and cast it as JSON to pass to the `dsl.geo_shape` query.
 This is nice for when you have predefined shapes in the database.
 For example, if I had an additional table called `zip_codes` with the geometry for all of the zip codes in the dataset stored there, I could do aggregation or selections of items in that zip code based on the shape.

 ## Notes
 - All queries using ZDB's spatialized index data need to be in CRS `WGS84 - EPSG:4326`
-- During indexing, ZomboDB automatically converts `geography` and `geometry` to `json` (using `ST_AsGeoJSON`) and automatically uses `ST_Translate()` to translate them to CRS `4326`
+- During indexing, ZomboDB automatically converts `geography` and `geometry` to `json` (using `ST_AsGeoJSON`) and automatically uses `ST_Transform()` to transform them to CRS `4326`
 - Queries using ZDB's `dsl.geo_shape()` function need to be in CRS `4326`
 - The `CONTAINS` shape relationship has been removed from Elasticsearch 6.6
 - Postgres' `point` type is automatically mapped to the Elasticsearch `geo_point` type and can be queried with `dsl.geo_bounding_box()` and `dsl.geo_polygon()` queries